MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **PrimaryDiskType** – Whether the primary storage device is a solid-state drive or a rotational drive and its rotation speed if applicable. (macOS/iOS only)

 - **PrivateCommitUsageMB** – The Commit Charge (i.e., the amount of memory that the memory manager has committed for this process) in megabytes for this process.
 (Windows only)

+- **PrivateCommitUsagePeakMB** - The largest Commit Charge in megabytes ever for this process.
+(Windows only)

 - **PrivateWorkingSetMB** – The amount of memory in megabytes in the process’s working set that isn’t shared with other processes.
 (Windows only)